 Kristen came to CCAN in the fall of 2014, bringing with her expertise in project management, problem-solving and research.
 Originally from the suburbs of Philadelphia, she found her roots in climate and sustainability advocacy while attending Green Mountain College in Vermont.
-While obtaining her B.A. in Environmental Science in Public Policy, Kristen headed her school’s Student Campus Greening Fund, served on her school’s Campus Sustainability Council, and traveled to Thailand to conduct research on the nation’s environmental development.
+While obtaining her B.A. in Environmental Science in Public Policy, Kristen headed her school’s Student Campus Greening Fund, served on her school’s Campus Sustainability Council, and traveled to Thailand to conduct research on the country’s environmental development.

 In her free time, Kristen can be found crafting jewelry, playing guitar and geeking out on data organization and analysis.